carbon-io/presentation__gluecon-2017/README.md

 ## (5) Authentication and access control

 * Authentication is about determining who the user is.
-* Access control is about determining what the user has permission to do.
+* Access control is about controlling what the user has permission to do.

 ### (5.1) Authentication